 The Company's Consolidated Financial Statements are prepared in conformity with U.S. GAAP.
-This requires our management to make estimates and assumptions that affect the reported amounts of assets and liabilities, revenues and expenses and related disclosures of contingent assets and liabilities in our Consolidated Financial Statements.
+This requires our management to make estimates and assumptions that affect the reported amounts of assets and liabilities, revenues and expenses and related disclosures of contingent assets and liabilities in our Consolidated Financial Statements and the Notes to Consolidated Financial Statements.
 We believe the most complex and sensitive judgments, because of their significance to the Consolidated Financial Statements, result primarily from the need to make estimates and assumptions about the effects of matters that are inherently uncertain.
-The "Application of Critical of Critical Statements, result primarily from the need to make estimates and assumptions about the effects of matters that are inherently uncertain.
-The "Application of Critical Statements and Estimates" section in the MD&A, and Note 1 of the Notes to Consolidated Financial Statements, in our 2022 Form 10-K describe the significant accounting estimates and policies used in the preparation of our Consolidated Financial Statements.
-Although we believe that our estimates, assumptions and judgments are reasonable, they are based upon information available at the time.
+The "Application of Critical Accounting Policies and Estimates" section in the MD&A, and Note 1 of the Notes to Consolidated Financial Statements, in our 2022 Form 10-K describe the significant accounting estimates, and policies used in the preparation of our Consolidated Financial Statements.
+Although we believe that our estimates, assumptions about policies used upon information available at the time.
 Actual results may differ significantly from these estimates under different assumptions, judgments or conditions.